DraftKings Inc. (DKNG) Shares Up Despite Recent Market Volatility

-The stock price of DraftKings Inc. (NASDAQ: DKNG) has jumped by 0.90 compared to previous close of 24.43.
-Despite this, the company has seen a gain of 4.05% in its stock price over the last five trading days.
-Barron’s reported on 05/22/23 that DraftKings Stock Has Doubled in 2023.
-One Analyst Sees More Upside.
+The stock price of DraftKings Inc. (NASDAQ: DKNG) has surged by 1.52 when compared to previous closing price of 24.92, but the company has seen a 8.21% gain in its stock price over the last five trading sessions.

 Is It Worth Investing in DraftKings Inc. (NASDAQ: DKNG) Right Now?